-He had pulled up the old fence from around the pool at the Broadview Hotel in Wichita, Kansas, a large project he was hired to restore for the Drurys.
-Lew Lewis had simply removed the old boards and suddenly knew that the wood planks were still perfectly fine that he could find a use for them somewhere.
+Old fence boards from around the pool at the Broadview Hotel in Wichita, Kansas, a large project hired to restore for the Drurys.
+The old boards, wood planks still in good condition, there had to be a use for them.
 Many years, moves and projects later...

-His new office, now complete, brick floors, venitian plaster walls and the handcrafted ceiling and beams are no exception to the immaculate detail that Lewis adheres to.
+Onsite's new location, now complete, brick floors, venetian plaster walls (Venetian plaster is a technique for applying plaster to walls, raised or curved surfaces, and ceilings to give it a heightened stucco-like appearance and texture.) and the handcrafted ceiling and beams are no exception to the immaculate detail that the owner, Lew Lewis, adheres to.

-The office was once just another bedroom with a ceiling that sat just a little too low for Lewis’ taste.
-And so, he took the ceiling out and found twelve normal support beams; none could be adjusted or removed without raising some serious questions about structural integrity.
+The office was once an extra bedroom with a ceiling that sat just a little too low.
+That ceiling was removed and found there were twelve normal support beams just above it; none could be adjusted or removed without raising some serious questions about structural integrity.

 The old St. Vincent’s hospital has a very interesting history.
 For instance, it used to be an orphanage run by a rag tag team of cabbage stealing nuns.
 John Gaw Meem, a man best known for bringing a modern mindset to the rigidness of traditional Santa Fe buildings, designed St. Vincent’s Hospital that took up an entire city block with its stacked, block windows and sharp, angular facades.
 Eventually, the beautiful building fell into disrepair.
 A new hospital was built and sadly for almost a decade Mr. Meem’s grand building was used mainly as a movie set.